 GWA recognises that maintaining a zero-tolerance policy for modern slavery requires ongoing awareness and education.
-Accordingly, GWA is rolling out a refresher program from FY23 that requires those in key roles of identifying modern slavery risks, such as Sourcing and Procurement personnel, to undertake annual completion of GWA's Modern Slavery training module, and employees in non-key roles will undergo refresher training every two years.
+In FY23 GWA implemented a refresher program requiring those in key roles of identifying modern slavery risks, such as Sourcing and Procurement personnel, to complete GWA's Modern Slavery training module.
+This training is repeated annually.
+In addition, all GWA employees in non-key roles undergo refresher training every two years, which was most recently undertaken in November 2023.